 The definition of mitigation is ‘to make milder, less severe or less violent.’
 When applied to electrical workplace safety, arc ﬂash mitigation involves taking steps to minimise the level of hazard and/or the risk associated with an arc ﬂash event.

 Arc flash mitigation is step five on our customer journey to electrical safety.
 The purpose of an arc flash hazard study is to identify areas of a client’s electrical distribution network where incident energy levels pose a potential problem or concern.
-As described in the article ‘Network Modelling’, incident energy, measured in calories per square centimetre (cals/cm²), is an indication of the amount of energy impressed on a surface, generated during an arc flash event.
-Once areas of concern are identified, safety measures to mitigate against arc flash are recommended to the client by Premium Power.
+As described in further details here, incident energy is a measure of the energy that would be experienced during an arc flash at a specific working distance.
+It’s measured in calories per square centimetre (cals/cm²)

 It should be noted that PPE (Personal Protective Equipment) must always be considered as the last line of defence.

-Arc Resistant Switchgear is switchgear tested to IEC 62271-200 for HV switchgear and IEC/TR 61641 standards that can provide passive protection against internal faults on MV and LV equipment respectively.
+Arc Resistant Switchgear is switchgear tested to IEC 62271-200 for HV switchgear and IEC/TR 61641 for LV standards and provides passive protection against internal faults on MV and LV equipment.
 Passive protection limits the internal arc fault to the compartment where the fault is generated, provided that the panel doors are closed and sealed properly.

 Protection Setting Adjustment involves analysing and where possible adjusting the current protection settings of the incoming and/ or upstream protection devices to reduce incident energy levels at locations where levels pose a potential problem or concern.
 Adjustments are made so that the protective devices;